 - Comfortable shoes.
 You’d be amazed at how many people where high heels to a cruise.
-This is not a huge cruise liner where you’ll barely feel the waves.
+The Majestic whale watching ship is not a huge cruise liner where you’ll barely feel the waves.
 The last thing you want is a twisted ankle.

 - An empty stomach.
-The buffet lunch that was provided was great.
+The buffet lunch provided by The Majestic whale watching cruise was great.
 Anybody can find something to eat and you may find yourself returning often to find something to nibble on.

 Other Oahu Whale Watching Opportunities